 In a Florida car accident case, the first option is to file a claim with your own PIP (Personal Injury Protection) insurance when you begin to pursue damages.
 That’s because Florida is a no-fault state.
 PIP insurance provides compensation for medical costs and lost wages.
 The mandatory minimum amount of PIP insurance you must have is $10,000.

 If you experienced a more serious injury, the $10,000 might not be enough to cover your injuries and lost wages.
 At this point, it is smart to work with a Florida car accident attorney to file a lawsuit against the at-fault driver in your accident.
 This is when you can pursue compensation from them.

 Don’t Wait to Hire a Car Wreck Attorney for Help with Your Case

 If you are involved in an accident and want to know what factors will impact your settlement value, the information here should provide you with a brief overview.
-You can contact an experience injury attorney at Fetterman & Associates, PA.
+You can contact an experience injury attorney at Fetterman Law.
 An accident injury lawyer from our firm will review the facts of your case and work to help you recover the most compensation possible.
 The first step is to call and schedule a free initial consultation.